aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-04/lesson-01/index.md

 [![Files](../img/p5js_files.png)](../img/p5js_files.png)

-This reveals something very importatnt about working with p5.js.
+This reveals something very important about working with p5.js.
 Our code is part of a website with some additional files.

 - **_index.html_** The html file that provides the structure for the website.
 It uses the HTML markup language to describe how the page is structures.
 - **_sketch.js_** This is the file we have been working with so far.
 The actual JavaScript file that has all of our code.